CosyEdit: Unlocking End-to-End Speech Editing Capability from Zero-Shot Text-to-Speech Models: Introduction

-Motivated by this insight, we propose a post-training strategy designed to unlock speech editing capabilities in existing zero-shot TTS models.
-As an instantiation of this strategy, we adapt CosyVoice \cite{du2024cosyvoice} for speech editing, rather than training a model from scratch.
-Our contributions are threefold: \begin{itemize} \item We introduce a general procedure for constructing supervised speech editing training datasets from existing speech corpora.
-Following this pipeline, we curate \textbf{GigaEdit}, a 250-hour well-constructed supervised speech editing dataset derived from GigaSpeech \cite{chen2021gigaspeech}. \item We extend AR+NAR zero-shot TTS models, exemplified by CosyVoice, with a two-stage, speech-editing-specific training and optimized inference strategies, yielding \textbf{CosyEdit}, a truly end-to-end speech editing model achievable with only 250 hours of low-cost fine-tuning. \item Comprehensive subjective and objective evaluations on the RealEdit \cite{peng2024voicecraft} benchmark demonstrate that our model delivers strong performance in overall editing quality, precise execution of editing instructions, and faithful preservation of unedited, yielding a novel and cost-effective end-to-end solution for high-quality speech editing. \end{itemize}
+\begin{itemize} \item We introduce a general pipeline for constructing supervised speech editing datasets from existing speech corpora and build \textbf{GigaEdit}, a 250-hour editing dataset covering diverse acoustic conditions and editing types. \item We extend AR+NAR zero-shot TTS models, exemplified by CosyVoice, with a speech-editing-specific autoregressive token modeling paradigm, reference-guided flow matching, and a complementary mixed in-context training scheme, yielding \textbf{CosyEdit}, an end-to-end speech editing model attainable with only 250 hours of post-training. \item Extensive evaluations across multiple speech editing benchmarks demonstrate that lightweight post-training is a practical and effective path for adapting zero-shot TTS foundation models to speech editing. \end{itemize}